 - There are cafées and restaurants at the hotels.

-- The nearest shop are in Utajärvi and Vaala.
+- The nearest shops are in Utajärvi and Vaala.

 Campfire Sites and Campfire Huts

 - Saarinen: campfire hut

 - Pitkäjärvi: campfire hut

 - Please note that lighting campfires is forbidden also at campfire places, if the forest fire warning is in effect!

 - This prohibition applies also to fireplaces with roof and flue!